AKF's second annual Kidney Action Week delivers kidney disease education to thousands

 Ask a Nephrologist: Audience Q&A featuring Dr. Blake Shusterman, The Cooking Doc ®

 Food can be delicious and good for your kidneys.
 During this session, Dr. Blake Shusterman, a South Carolina-based nephrologist and cooking enthusiast known as The Cooking Doc, shared his passion for helping people with kidney disease enjoy healthy, kidney-friendly foods.
-Dr. Shusterman is also a partner on AKF’s Kidney Kitchen®, so he knows that if you can’t find a way to make your food enjoyable, you aren’t going to be able to maintain the kidney-friendly food and fluid plan recommended by your doctor and dietitian.
+Dr. Shusterman is also a partner on AKF's Kidney Kitchen®, so he knows that if you cannot find a way to make your food enjoyable, you are not going to be able to maintain the kidney-friendly food and fluid plan recommended by your doctor and dietitian.

 The Kidney Transplant Process: What You Need to Know

 Finding a living donor involves being unafraid to ask your community for help.
-It is natural for many people to hide medical problems from their friends and family so as to not burden others with their problems, but that’s the exact opposite of what someone with kidney failure should be doing.
+It is natural for many people to hide medical problems from their friends and family so as to not burden others with their problems, but that is the exact opposite of what someone with kidney failure should be doing.
 You never know who will be willing to help you.